Getting and Replacing Your Medicare Card

-To replace a lost Medicare card (including a stolen or damaged card), visit www.socialsecurity.gov.
-You will need to provide personal information such as your social security number, date of birth, phone number, and full name.
+If you have recently moved or need to replace a lost, stolen, or damaged Medicare card, visit www.SocialSecurity.gov to request a replacement card.
+You will need to provide personal information such as your Social Security number, date of birth, phone number, and full name.

 Using your Medicare card

-Remember the three most important rules for handling your Medicare card.
+Remember these important rules for handling your Medicare card:

-- Never share your Medicare card or your Medicare claim number with anyone except your doctor or health care provider.
-If you're married, your spouse should have his or her own card.
-Protect your Medicare card and keep it in a safe place.
+Never share your Medicare card or your Medicare ID number with anyone except your doctor or health care provider.
+If you are married, your spouse should have a separate Medicare card and number.
+Protect your Medicare card, and always keep it in a safe place.

 Have your Medicare card handy whenever you call Medicare with questions.